-“Is your default mode toward others judgment or grace?” asked Rick Warren on Twitter on the 28th of August, 2010.
-I’ve been contemplating it ever since.
+“Is your default mode toward others judgment or grace?” asked Rick Warren on Twitter a few years ago.
+It got me thinking.
 This is crucial.

 Have I fully embraced grace, been changed inside out and now truly reflecting and extending God’s love and grace?
 And not hate, doom, and judgment?
 Because God is love and he wants us to live and move in grace.

 “I give you a new commandment: Love each other.
 Just as I have loved you, so you also must love each other.
 This is how everyone will know that you are my disciples, when you love each other.”
 (John 13:34-35, CEB)

 That’s what I want.
 But, sure, it’s not always easy.
 I wonder how I can truly love the people but hate the sin.
 Can I really love so completely that my disapproval won’t sneak in as a condemning frown?
 Can my default mode toward others become grace, not judgment?

 This is how much God loved the world: He gave his Son, his one and only Son.
 And this is why: so that no one need be destroyed; by believing in him, anyone can have a whole and lasting life.
 God didn’t go to all the trouble of sending his Son merely to point an accusing finger, telling the world how bad it was.
 He came to help, to put the world right again.
 Anyone who trusts in him is acquitted; anyone who refuses to trust him has long since been under the death sentence without knowing it.
 And why?
 Because of that person’s failure to believe in the one-of-a-kind Son of God when introduced to him.
 (John 3:16-18, MSG)